emmanuelparadis/hann/README.md

 -   Parallelization: there is an early attempt to use multicore based on OMP in `hann1()`.
-Therefore, this cannot be used together with functions from the package [parallel]{.sans-serif}.
+Therefore, this cannot be used together with functions from the package **parallel**.
 On the other hand, it is possible to run several optimizations in parallel, for instance with `parallel::mclapply()` if the OMP-based parallelization is off.

--   Preparing databases for training: some works have been started on DNA.
+-   Preparing databases for training.

+-   Initializing parameters for optimization.

 ## References